AlberteVallentin/Backend-Exam/README.md

 For example, in the `Populator` class, I used `LOGGER.info()` to inform when the database was being populated and `LOGGER.debug()` to detail specific entity creation.
 Similarly, in the `TripDAO` class, I logged important CRUD operations and any errors that occurred during the process, ensuring that all critical actions were recorded for easier monitoring and debugging.

+### Database Reset During Population

+When populating the database, I chose to delete all existing data and reset the sequences to start from `0`.
+This decision was made for several reasons:
+- **Data Consistency**: By starting with a clean slate, I ensured that there were no leftover or inconsistent data from previous runs that could affect the correctness of the current data population.
+This helps in maintaining a predictable state of the database.
+- **Primary Key Management**: Resetting ID sequences ensures that primary key values start from `1` each time, making it easier to track entity creation and maintain a clear, sequential order of records.
+This is particularly helpful when verifying logs or debugging issues related to specific entities.

+The reset process involved deleting all records from the `Trip` and `Guide` tables, followed by resetting their respective ID sequences to start from `1`.
+This approach allowed for a clean and consistent environment, making it straightforward to populate the database without unexpected conflicts or duplicates.

+I implemented this approach before moving on to Task 7, which involved testing the endpoints.
+At that point, I also chose to create a test-specific populator to ensure that testing could be carried out effectively with controlled data.

 ## Use of JPA (JPQL) vs Java Streams in Task 5

 In implementing the guide total price calculation (`/trips/guides/totalprice`), I chose to use JPQL (Java Persistence Query Language) instead of Java Streams.
 This decision was based on several critical factors: